Bachelor of Vision Science/Master of Optometry

 Some optometrists use their qualification to engage in other employment opportunities, such as research, other para-medical practice and work within vision-related non-government organisations.

 Following successful completion of the Deakin Bachelor of Vision Science/Master of Optometry, Deakin graduates are well prepared for employment in a diverse range of work settings including, but not limited to: hospitals, clinics, health services, state and local governments, non-government organisations, research institutes, tertiary education institutions, private practice, and corporate and community settings.
 Career and employment opportunities for qualified optometrists include private and public eye care, practice ownership, research and teaching, other ophthalmic practices, and recognised specialties within optometry such as low vision, paediatric vision, and behavioural optometry.

 The Bachelor of Vision Science/Master of Optometry is an accelerated three and a half year, 40 credit point course delivered over ten consecutive trimesters commencing in Trimester 1.
 All the units in the course are prescribed.
+The course rules are listed at BVisSci/MOptom Course Rules.
 Students must pass all first year units, or be granted credit for prior learning for these units, before proceeding to second year.

 |HBS108||Health Information and Data|

 |SLE010||Laboratory and Fieldwork Safety Induction Program (0 cp)|

 |SLE155||Chemistry for the Professional Sciences (if Chemistry completed in Year 12)|

 |SLE133||Chemistry in Our World (if Chemistry not completed in Year 12)|

 |MAA103||Accounting for Decision Making|